-Research on the physiological responses to or health effects of radiofrequencies
+Research on the physiological or health effects of radiofrequencies

-This research will have to take into account the evolution of the electromagnetic environment: deployment of connected objects, 5G deployment (especially for the 3.5 GHz and 26 GHz frequency bands soon available in France) and the associated technologies, changes in uses and therefore of exposure situations, etc.
+This research will have to take into account the evolution of the electromagnetic environment: deployment of connected objects, 5G deployment (especially for the 3.5 GHz and 26 GHz frequency bands and beyond) and the associated technologies, changes in uses and therefore of exposure situations, etc.

-- 1. In vivo or clinical studies on possible effects of exposure to radiofrequencies, in particular: - on circadian rhythms and sleep (relying for humans on objective criteria such as the ones defined by the American Academy of Sleep Medicine); - on the immune system; - on metabolism (metabolomics analysis); - on fertility, reproduction and development over several generations of animals; - on the autonomic nervous system; - on functional and brain development, according to age (in utero, juvenile, adult and elderly), by undertaking longitudinal studies in animals to identify possible sensitivity/vulnerability time windows;
+- 1. In vivo or clinical studies on possible effects of exposure to radiofrequencies, in particular: - on circadian rhythms and sleep (relying for humans on objective criteria such as the ones defined by the American Academy of Sleep Medicine); - on the immune system; - on metabolism (metabolomics analysis); - on fertility, reproduction and development over several generations of animals; - on the autonomic nervous system; - on functional and brain development, according to age (in utero, juvenile, adult and elderly), by undertaking longitudinal studies in animals to identify possible sensitivity/vulnerability time windows; - on cognitive function (memory, reasoning, executive functions and attention) in animals and humans: by conducting challenge studies with adults and children at different ages of development, in situations with or without exposure to radiofrequencies, using properly calibrated psychometric instruments, brain imaging techniques and/or records of brain electrical activity (EEG) (including evoked potentials) in basal conditions or stimulation (cognitive tasks). - on skin flora, for frequencies above 10 GHz. - 2.
+Epidemiological studies8 on possible effects of RF energy on health, including cancer, fertility disorders, neurodegenerative diseases, circadian rhythm disorders and long-term effects of physiological changes in sleep.
+In particular, studies involving populations that are more vulnerable to radiofrequencies